 The official opening of the Glenarlea Farm Methane recovery system in April 2017 marked a significant step towards a cleaner more cost effective dairy sector not only in Southland but throughout New Zealand.

-The system of methane recovery used at Glenarlea Farm is fuelled by a 60kW generator which is currently only operating at 30kW.
+The recovered methane system at Glenarlea Farm fuels a generator that produces 30kW of energy.
 It will remain operating at this rate until the vast amount of hot water created is able to be effectively utilised in meeting the farm’s energy needs, including powering an electric farm bike.
 The farm has sufficient gas for the system to operate for up to 17 hours per day.

 The Energy Efficiency and Conservation Authority (EECA) and Venture Southland continue to monitor the project and analyse the economic payback of the investment.